oracle-livelabs/apex/apex-professional-hol2/2-adding-columns/2-adding-columns.md

 4. For Script Name, enter **Populating new columns**.

-5. Copy the following script and paste into the editor.
+5. Copy the following script and paste it into the editor.
     ```
     <copy>
     UPDATE